mosip/mosip-ref-impl/README.md

 ### Pre-reg UI

-For the complete Admin UI implementation and usage instructions, refer to the [Prereg UI GitHub repository](https://github.com/mosip/pre-registration-ui).
+For the complete Pre-reg UI implementation and usage instructions, refer to the [Prereg UI GitHub repository](https://github.com/mosip/pre-registration-ui).

 ## Documentation